ebi-ait/hca-ebi-wrangler-central/docs/SOPs/Metadata_spreadsheet/wrangling_best_practices.md

 * Always fill up the `file source`.
 This helps the downstream components to identify the CGMs.
   * <span style="color:red">Do not use DCP/2 Ingest</span>.
 That term is reserved for the spreadsheet generated by ingest.
 * Always include ontologies for `content description`
-  * If there is a zip file, list multiple ontologies as an array
+  * If there is a zip file, unzip it or if not possible list multiple ontologies as an array

 ### Image File

 * All image files **and** files related to analyzing, understanding, processing the image files should be in this tab
 * This includes .csv files containing spatial barcodes, and files which link the annotations of the image file image coordinates
 * The JSON files containing the spot diameter and scale factors for the image acquisition are important for the reusability of the data.
-These should be included, and the recommended ontology term for their content description is `data:3546`: `Image metadata`.
+These should be included, and the recommended ontology term for their content description is `EDAM:3546`: `Image metadata`.
 * Obtain <span style="color:red">HIGH RESOLUTION</span> images if possible.
 Low resolution images are not useful for analysis.

 ### Sequence File